 - Construction accidents

-Who can file a Charleston, WV Wrongful Death claim?
+Who can File a Charleston Wrongful Death Claim?

 According to West Virginia Code section 55-7-6, the personal representative of the deceased’s estate the file a wrongful death claim in court.
 Often, the personal representative is a family member of the deceased.
 If damages are awarded in the case, various surviving family members may be eligible to receive payments.
 Under West Virginia law, the following family members may receive compensation through a wrongful death claim: